astro-fusion/The-Cosmic-Counselor/README.md

 ### ✅ Completed
 - [x] Project structure and automation
-- [x] Chapter 1: Understanding Ethical Boundaries
+- [x] All 12 chapters with structured content (index/practice/quiz)
 - [x] Automated publishing workflow
 - [x] Community discussions setup
 - [x] Multi-format output (HTML, PDF, EPUB)
+- [x] Interactive features and styling system

 ### 🔄 In Progress
-- [ ] Frontmatter content development
+- [ ] Content refinement and editing
-- [ ] Chapter 2: Building Trust and Rapport
+- [ ] Additional practice exercises
-- [ ] Custom styling system enhancement
+- [ ] Enhanced interactive features
 - [ ] Community contribution guidelines

 ### 📋 Planned
-- [ ] Chapters 3-10 development
-- [ ] Interactive exercises and assessments
 - [ ] Multi-language translations
 - [ ] Audio/video companion content
 - [ ] Mobile app version
+- [ ] Advanced assessment tools

 ## 📜 License

 This work is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

 **You are free to:**

 - ✅ **Share** - copy and redistribute in any medium or format
 - ✅ **Adapt** - remix, transform, and build upon the material
 - ✅ **Commercial use** - use for commercial purposes

 **Under these conditions:**

 - 📝 **Attribution** - Give appropriate credit with link to license
 - 🔄 **ShareAlike** - Distribute adaptations under the same license
 - 🚫 **No additional restrictions** - No legal/technological measures that legally restrict others